lucjones20/ES-synth-starter/README.md

     - >**[PICTURE OF STATE MACHINE OF THE MENU...]**

     &nbsp;
-    - Record & Playback controls: For the contols it uses knob presses in the following way: Knob0 - Start, Knob1-Cancel, Knob2-Stop/Decrease, Knob3-Increase.
-Firstly one must select the RecordOff mode, then by pressing start it will capture the inputs.
-One can pause it using the stop button or can finalise it and save it with the cancel button.
-After at least one recording has been recording PlaybackOff will be available for choosing.
-The user can select which track he wants to play with the decrease/increase buttons and can start the playback with the start button.
-The playback can be stoped at any moment with the cancel button and then can be resumed with the press of the start button again.
+    - **Record & Playback controls:** The Record and Playback states are controlled using Knob presses in the following way:

+        - Knob0 - Start
+        - Knob1 - Cancel
+        - Knob2 - Stop/Decrease
+        - Knob3 - Increase.

     &nbsp;
-    - _(Does the menu display any information regarding whether there are other keyboard modules connected? e.g. East/West...)_
+    Firstly, the user must select the RecordOff mode then, by pressing start, it will capture the inputs.
+One can pause the recording using the stop button or finalise and save it with the cancel button.

+    After at least one recording has been saved/stored, PlaybackOff will be available for choosing.
+The user can select which track is played with the decrease/increase buttons and can start the playback with the start button.

+    The playback can be stoped at any moment with the cancel button and can then be resumed with the press of the start button again.

+    &nbsp;

     - >**[DEMO VIDEO CLIP OF NAVIGATION OF MENU]**

 &nbsp;
-&nbsp;
->* _(*Not implemented/Not implemented yet)_
->- _*Joystick_
->    - *...
->- _*Stero sound with multiple boards' speakers_
->    - *...

-&nbsp;
-## 3. Tasks
+## 3. Tasks and Interrupts
 >* _(For each task, include: method of implementation, thread or interrupt + theoretical minimum initiation interval and measured maximum execution time + a critical instant analysis of the rate monotonic scheduler, showing that all deadlines are met under worst-case conditions)_

 &nbsp;
 ### 3.1.
 ScanKeyTask
-_//Description & Implementation/Thread/Interrupt_: The ScanKeyTask function is responsible for reading the key matrix...

-- Theoretical Minimum Initiation Interval:
+The scanKeyTask is the most versatile task, it handles keyArray reads and regestering them into the desired paramaters spaces(Knobs, Menu, etc...).
+It also generates messages for the CAN task and inputs for the sampleISR() sound generator.
+ADSR stepping happens here as well because we can affor more costly calculations here.

+- Initiation Interval: 20 milliseconds - decreased from original 50 milliseconds in order for knobs to be read more accurately.
-- Measured Maximum Execution Time:
+- Measured Maximum Execution Time: 241 microseconds
 - Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

 > - Mention how we could increase the frequency, allowing for better reading of the knob states (they are not as well-functioning since the detents are not read as properly due to intermediate states...).
 Just acknowledge this consideration..

 &nbsp;
 ### 3.2.
 DisplayUpdateTask
-_//Description & Implementation/Thread/Interrupt_:
+The DisplayUpdateTask's only responsibility is to update the screen based on the initial parameters.

-- Theoretical Minimum Initiation Interval:
+- Initiation Interval: 100 milliseconds
-- Measured Maximum Execution Time:
+- Measured Maximum Execution Time: 18604 microseconds
 - Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

 &nbsp;
 ### 3.3.
 SampleISR
-_//Description & Implementation/Thread/Interrupt_:
+SampleISR is an interrupt that produces the desired vout for the audio output.

-- Theoretical Minimum Initiation Interval:
+- Initiation Interval: 4.5 microseconds
-- Measured Maximum Execution Time:
+- Measured Maximum Execution Time: 28.0 microseconds microseconds
 - Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

 &nbsp;
 ### 3.4.
 CAN_TX_Task
-_//Description & Implementation/Thread/Interrupt_:
+The CAN_TX_Task is responsible for initialising the send process of the CAN bus.
+It puts everything which is in the msgOut queue into the send buffer.

-- Theoretical Minimum Initiation Interval:
+- Initiation Interval: 60 ms
-- Measured Maximum Execution Time: 384 microseconds
+- Measured Maximum Execution Time: 12 microseconds
-- Interrupt : 167
 - Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

 &nbsp;
 ### 3.5.
 CAN_RX_Task
-_//Description & Implementation/Thread/Interrupt_:
+The CAN_RX_Task is responsible from interpeting the incoming messages and execute their action.

+- Initiation Interval:
+- Measured Maximum Execution Time: 82.7 microseconds
+- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

+&nbsp;
+### 3.6.
+CAN_TX_ISR
+This interupt is called whenever a message is sent.
+The porpuse of this interrupt is to protect the send buffer from overflowing by decreasing the CAN_TX_Semaphore.

+- Initiation Interval:
+- Measured Maximum Execution Time: 5.2 microseconds
+- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

+&nbsp;
+### 3.7.
+CAN_RX_ISR
+This interrupt is called whenever a message is recieved and copies it to from the CAN buffer to msgInQueue.

 - Theoretical Minimum Initiation Interval:
-- Measured Maximum Execution Time: 992 microseconds
+- Measured Maximum Execution Time: 10 microseconds
-- Interrupt: 320 micro
 - Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

 &nbsp;
 ## 4. Analysis